 Phase IV marked Music Rising’s commitment to provide instruments to other areas across the country where school music programs were affected by natural or economic disaster.
 Music Rising provided instruments and instrument repair to musicians and students that were affected by the floods in Nashville, Tennessee in 2010.
 Since then, Music Rising has served school music programs affected by Hurricanes and natural disasters across the country.

 Music Rising is proud to have been the recipient of the 2005 Gold Halo Award for Cause Marketing, the 2006 Billboard Humanitarian Award, the 2008 PRISM Award and the recipient of close to $1 million from the Clinton Global Initiative.
 In 2016, Music Rising was honored with the prestigious Jazz Foundation of America Medal of Honor.
 Music Rising’s tagline is “Instruments for Disaster Relief.”

-Music Rising is now committed to helping to replace instruments in schools affected by the devastation caused by recent catastrophic hurricanes in the United States and U.S. Territories.
+Music Rising is now committed to helping to replace instruments in schools affected by the devastation caused by recent catastrophic hurricanes and fires in the United States and U.S. Territories.
 The Mr. Holland’s Opus Foundation administers Music Rising and identifies and organizes the outreach to the schools that are served by the initiative.
 100% of donations made to the Music Rising initiative go directly to this effort.